Belarr/CalendarDumper/README.md

 # CalendarDumper
-Calendar Dumper addon for World of Warcraft that extracts localized calendar strings for each event
+Calendar Dumper addon for World of Warcraft WotLK that extracts localized calendar strings for each event for use in ClassicCalendar

 ---
 Use: